 “What are you gonna do with that?” asked Donna.

-The popular redhead grabbed a chunk of Melissa’s short black hair and pulled her head back.
+The popular redhead grabbed a chunk of Melissa’s short black hair and pulled the yes-girl’s head back.
 Cindy sucked in her breath in horror as Misty slit her own best friend’s throat with ease, the sharp blade running across the girl’s bare neckline to spring forth a spraying fountain of bright red blood.

 The other girls shrieked and screeched, but unbelieving Donna simply laughed as Melissa choked out a bloody death gurgle.

-Misty simply smiled in return, dragged the dying Melissa toward the center of the pentagram by her own short dark hair, and then she dropped Melissa’s bleeding body in that center like so much trash.
+Misty simply smiled in return, dragged the dying Melissa toward the center of the pentagram by her own short dark hair, and then dropped Melissa’s bleeding body in that center like so much trash.